 Lastly, whether a player is deceased or alive unfortunately is a big component to values as well.
-If someone is deceased you can't get anymore.
+If someone is deceased you can't get any more.
 If they are deceased they are automatically worth more money, right?
 WRONG!!!
-The celebrity or athlete could have signed 3 million items in their life time (not-exaggerated) and therefore there is most likely a surplus and values will stay low until the foreseeable long term future.
-It all comes back to principles of supply and demand, if a person died and didn't sign much then most likely you are making a wise buy if you can get the price low enough, if they signed a lot and not much unique items out there, avoid and look for the next item.
+The celebrity or athlete could have signed 3 million items in their lifetime (not-exaggerated) and therefore there is most likely a surplus and values will stay low until the foreseeable long-term future.
+It all comes back to principles of supply and demand if a person died and didn't sign much then most likely you are making a wise buy if you can get the price low enough, if they signed a lot and not many unique items out there, avoid and look for the next item.

-Some items we like to take interest to that are more personal and very few existing are signed contracts, game used collectables (with proper paperwork from authentication companies mentioned above), personal hand signed letters, multi signed items that relate with each other (Michael Jordan / Scottie Pippen Signed Basketball, The Beatles Signed Letter, Wizard of Oz Cast Signed Lobby Card).
-These are some great examples of items that would see more profitability long term in the collectables market.
+Some items we like to take interest to that are more personal and very few existing are signed contracts, game used collectibles (with proper paperwork from authentication companies mentioned above), personal hand signed letters, multi-signed items that relate with each other (Michael Jordan / Scottie Pippen Signed Basketball, The Beatles Signed Letter, Wizard of Oz Cast Signed Lobby Card).
+These are some great examples of items that would see more profitability long term in the collectibles market.
 Some examples of over flooded items and limited value include: Magic Johnson Signed Lakers Jersey, Paul Hornung Signed Items, Pete Rose Signed Baseball and B/C-List Athletes or Celebrities that sign autographs to make a living.

 GIVE IT A TRY!
 As many successful billionaires have said when they started their companies up, the risk is worth the reward!
 We suggest getting your feet a little dirty and find a player or two that has already been drafted to a team that may or may not be starting at their position that you think would do great and can be a superstar one day.
 Don't invest too much to start out but try it and see if you can get the hang of it and maybe do well for yourself.
 You will not get everyone right so expect some sort of either or a loss or breakeven point but after let's say a year's time evaluate how you did with sales and see if you made some money.
 We would love to hear!

-At the end of the day all these items are as valuable to whoever the one behind the bank account is willing to pay.
-Hopefully with this valuable expert advice you just received, you may be able to get a better understanding on why the sports memorabilia market may be a wise decision for making investments with.
-This informative post offers you insight to how the market works with autographed collectables.
+At the end of the day, all these items are as valuable to whoever the one behind the bank account is willing to pay.
+Hopefully, with this valuable expert advice you just received, you may be able to get a better understanding of why the sports memorabilia market may be a wise decision for making investments with.
+This informative post offers you insight into how the market works with autographed collectibles.
 Make wise choices everyone.
-If you have a item you believe is valuable and you are looking to sell your item, give Inscriptagraphs Memorabilia (inscriptagraphs.com) a call at 1-844-474-4633 or by email, email@example.com so we can give you a quote!
+If you have an item you believe is valuable and you are looking to sell your item, give Inscriptagraphs Memorabilia (inscriptagraphs.com) a call at 1-844-474-4633 or by email, email@example.com so we can give you a quote!